Balloon Sinuplasty in Manhattan

 If you suffer from chronic sinusitis, our experienced ENT specialist, Dr. Stacey Silvers, can provide Balloon Sinusplasty treatment.
-If you have any questions or would like to make an appointment, please call (212) 213-3339.
+If you have any questions or would like to make an appointment in Manhattan, please call (212) 213-3339.

 What is Balloon Sinuplasty?